What Is Relationship Satisfaction?

 The most common trap for long-term couples: getting busy and assuming "old couples don't need romance."

-Action step: Schedule dedicated couple time weekly — even watching a movie or taking a 20-minute walk.
-The key is putting phones away and being present.
+Schedule dedicated couple time weekly — even watching a movie or taking a 20-minute walk.
+Put phones away and be present.

 Strategy 4: Constructive Conflict Management

 Conflict isn't the enemy of relationships.
-Conflict *avoidance* is.
+Avoiding it is.

 Key techniques: